-It is their nuts that are ground and this material can be used as a dye, producing a soft yellow, but also as a mordant for cellulosic fibers, since it is a substance rich in tannins.
+The nuts are ground, and this material can be used as a dye, producing a soft yellow, but also as a mordant for cellulosic fibers since it is a substance rich in tannins.

-- myrobalan is widely used in ecoprinting (botanical printing) in conjunction with iron sulfate to obtain blacks and other dark colors.
+- The myrobalan is widely used in eco printing (botanical printing) in conjunction with iron sulfate to obtain blacks and other dark colors.

-- to obtain beautiful tones of Teal, we can overdye a piece previously dyed with myrobalan with indigo.
+- To obtain beautiful tones of Petroleum Blue, we can overdye with indigo a piece previously dyed with myrobalan.

 It is available in bags of 100gr and 500gr.